Engineering Technology Course Descriptions

 - Demonstrate analysis of circuits by applying Ohm's Law, Kirchhoff's circuit laws, Watt's Law, the relationship among voltage, current, power,and work to troubleshoot series and parallel circuits.

-Credits: 5.0Introduction to digital and microprocessor circuits.
-Covers operation of basic logic gates, flip-flops, decoders, displays, counters, and microprocessor circuits.
-Lectures and hands-on exercises to learn how to analyze, test, and troubleshoot digital and microprocessor circuits.
-Prerequisite(s): ETEC 140 with a minimum grade of 2.0 or instructor permission.
+Credits: 5.0Introduction to microcontroller circuits and digital logic.
+Covers microcontroller programming and control circuits.
+Through lectures and hands-on labs, students will learn to use microcontroller I/O to work with digital and analog sensros and actuators.
+Prerequisite(s): Completion of ETEC 140 with a minimum grade of 2.0 or instructor permission.

 Course Level Objectives